top of page

 If you wait until you need clients to start marketing, you’re already behind.

-But when you invest in your marketing consistently, even during the busy seasons, you’ll have a warm audience and strong connections ready to go when you’re ready to scale or need to fill your pipeline again.
+However, when you invest in your marketing consistently, even during busy seasons, you’ll have a warm audience and strong connections ready to go when you’re ready to scale or need to refill your pipeline.

 (In this blog post, I get specific about how consistent and proactive LinkedIn organic marketing helps you achieve your goal of generating leads for your small business.
 I share the right order to go in so you don't get stuck or feel lost exploring LinkedIn's endless features.)